 Continuing our example above, a comprehensive home insurance policy would still pay the cost of replacing the building after a fire.
 It would also pay to replace your furniture, clothing, appliances and electronics.

 Comprehensive home insurance also covers your contents if the house itself isn’t damaged.
-For example, a comprehensive insurance policy would pay to replace items stolen in a burglary or damaged by a power surge.
+For example, a comprehensive insurance policy would pay to replace items stolen in a burglary or those damaged by a power surge.

 What is named perils home coverage?